 Data Loss Prevention (DLP) involves a set of technologies and processes used to discover, monitor and control sensitive data.
 Organizations use DLP to prevent data breaches and comply with regulations such as GDPR, HIPAA, PCI DSS, and others.
 DLP tools allow security staff and network administrators to set business rules, also known as policies, that determine what's sensitive while also providing insight into the use of content within an enterprise.
-The basic elements of our DLP solution include centralized management, policy creation, and enforcement workflow dedicated to the monitoring and protection of data.
+The basic elements of our DLP solution embrace cloud security best practices like centralized management, policy creation, and enforcement workflow dedicated to the monitoring and protection of data.

 Why do I need DLP?